Car Collector International

 Event calendar

 An SS 100 is materially more valuable when actively campaigned on the pre-war event circuit — Flying Scotsman, Mille Miglia Storica, Peking to Paris, Louis Vuitton concours, RAC Rally of the Tests, Goodwood Revival paddock display.
-Event participation is a documented value factor across the fetched RM Sotheby's lot record and should be maintained during ownership rather than the car being left in static storage.
+Event participation is a documented value factor across the verified RM Sotheby's lot record and should be maintained during ownership rather than the car being left in static storage.

 Common Problems